juanma-wp/enterprise-block-editor/Module 1 Introduction and Tooling Setup/03 Project Scaffolding.md

 - `save.js`: Determines how the block is saved and rendered on the frontend.
 - `style.scss`: Styles for the block on the frontend.

-You will notice that create-block scaffolds the block’s source code inside a sub-directory inside the `src` directory, in this case, `my-custom-block`.
+You will notice that create-block scaffolds the block's source code inside a sub-directory inside the `src` directory, in this case, `my-custom-block`.
 This allows you to build multiple blocks in the same plugin.
 The compiled files in the build directory match this directory structure.

 The main PHP file, `my-custom-block.php`, is responsible for registering the block with WordPress and enqueuing the necessary scripts and styles.
 Here's a basic example: